-The Lemonade Crime continues the squabbling adventures of Jesse and Evan Treski – a brother and sister from The Lemonade War.
+The Lemonade Crime continues the squabbling adventures of Jessie and Evan Treski – a brother and sister from The Lemonade War.
 (The books can be read independently.)
 Deep down the siblings love each other, but given their natural jealousies and sensitivities, they spend a lot of time being prickly.
-Following in the wake of Judy Blume, student readers quickly recognize real kids behaving like kids they know – and want to read more.
+Following in the wake of Judy Blume, student readers quickly recognize real kids behaving like kids they know, and they want to read more.